AidenEscamilla/Johann/README.md

 ## Background

+Try asking your friends whether they listen to the lyrics or instrumental (beat included) part of a song more.
+Less often you find people who focus on just the lyrics of a song.

+I am one of those people.

-With the abundance of music available on streaming platforms like Spotify, users often face the challenge of discovering new songs that align with their emotional preferences.
-This project addresses this issue by combining data from the Spotify API and Genius.com to create a sentiment-driven music recommendation system.
+With the abundance of music available on streaming platforms like Spotify, users often face the challenge of discovering new songs that align with their lyrical preferences.
+All the data gathered on songs tends to fall around what the song sounds like, leaving us lyrics searchers in the dark and left out of recommendation algorithms.\
+This project addresses the issue by combining data from the Spotify API, Genius.com, and ChatGPT to create a sentiment-driven music recommendation system.

 ## Design process
 - Current stage of development: 6.
 Lyrics Extraction and Storage
 ### 1. Conceptualization

 Define the project's objectives, focusing on creating a music recommendation system based on sentiment analysis of song lyrics.
-Identify the need for a web crawler, sentiment analysis algorithm, and integration with Spotify and Genius.com.
+Identify the need for a web crawler, sentiment analysis algorithm, and integration with Spotify, Genius.com, and ChatGpt.

 ### 2. User Flow